 The GARANT equipment kit includes three RC link jamming units (designated BPRL-1, BPRL-2 and BPRL-3), each comprising four active jamming dispensers complemented with one highly-productive ultra-broadband omni directional-beam flagpole antenna array.
 In all, the system uses 12 jamming units (each covering its assigned frequency band) and only three antenna arrays.
 GARANT is kind of a unique design which in its many aspects far surpasses western designed alternatives.
 What makes the Ukrainian design truly unique is the broadband flagpole aerials employed in the GARANT RCIED jammer.
 Western equivalents, for example some of the French make, employ dedicated aerials specific to different parts of the frequency band (each radio transmitter, to be precise) – in all 12-14 antenna arrays as compared to GARANT’s three.

-GARANT can be mounted on transport vehicles of all kinds (automobiles, armored personnel carriers, tanks and other AFV types), while foreign-designed equivalents (Russian, German or French) require a dedicated platform to be carried, with consequent inconveniences related to the need to assign such a dedicated platform to each vehicle convoy or even a standalone vehicle to be protected.
+GARANT can be mounted on transport vehicles of all kinds (automobiles, armored personnel carriers, tanks and other AFV types), while foreign-designed equivalents (German or French) require a dedicated platform to be carried, with consequent inconveniences related to the need to assign such a dedicated platform to each vehicle convoy or even a standalone vehicle to be protected.
 The GARANT with baseline equipment fit includes attachment hardware optimized for the KamAZ-class truck.
 The attachment hardware can be custom configured for any vehicle type, depending on specific assignments or the scenario’s challenges.
 GARANT equipment kits are mounted on Ukrainian Army tanks used for RCIED countermeasure operator training.
 The baseline GARANT equipment kit includes one power supply unit for each of the three BPRL jamming units.
 The power supply unit is built into a standard housing with integral batteries.
 The BPRL unit can be configured for all types of power supply units from all suppliers.
 The jammer’s output power is optimized in such a way so that to neutralize RC triggers to best effect but to give the operating crew as little as practical exposure to RF radiation.
 Each of the BPRL units with an assigned antenna array weighs no more than 16.40 kg.
 In operating configuration, the antenna arrays for the BPRL-1, BPRL-2 and BPRL-3 units have heights of 2,880 mm, 2,500 mm and 800 mm, respectively.
 The jamming dispensers can be operating using 12 V power supply units or an external 11.5-14 V supply.
 Each BPRL unit (with four of its jammers operating all at a time) has an operating time of 60 minutes on two rechargeable batteries.
 In transport configuration, the GARANT equipment kit is transportable by railway, road, sea or air.
 Equipment options include a wideband directional-beam antenna designed to be mounted on fixed installations for jamming RC signals in a localized area.